 Do you take card payments?

-Yes we can take card payments at the bar, and are happy to give cash back with a bar purchase.
-It is usual that the food vendors take only cash.
+Yes, and at the bar we are happy to give cash back with a bar purchase.

 Is there a cash machine nearby?